spryker-eco/adyen/src/SprykerEco/Yves/Adyen/Theme/default/components/molecules/credit-card/DEPRECATED.md

 This component is deprecated.
-Use molecule adyen-credit-card instead.
+Use molecule('adyen-credit-card', 'Adyen') instead.